Standby sound bites 22-23 before we go back to the top.

 This is where this gets good.

-What happens, and this is where this is where the queasiness is starting to come in these other two pieces I have in the stand.
+And this is where the queasiness is starting to come in these other two pieces I have in the stand.

 And this, by the way, is a stack that's going to grow.

-within the sacred hollows of the establishment, the ruling class.
+Let me explain at the outset what is happening here within the sacred hollows of the establishment, the ruling class.

-Their objective, since this campaign began, was to make sure a conservative nominee did not get the Republican nomination.
+Their objective since this campaign began was to make sure a conservative nominee did not get the Republican nomination.

-That has been the number one objective of the Republican establishment inside the beltway, the whole northeastern corridor, two to make sure not to beat Obama.
+That has been the number one objective of the Republican establishment inside the belt with a whole Northeastern corridor, to make sure not to beat Obama, not come up with somebody that can beat Obama despite all this electability talk.

-The main objective of the establishment has been to see to it that once again a conservative does not get the nomination.
+The main objective of the establishment has been to see to it that once again, a conservative does not get the nomination.

-Boy, this is historic.
+Why, this is historic.

-Why this hasn't happened since 1976?
+Why, this hasn't happened since 1976.

 That's power.